WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 In the midst of the storm of frightened families and pressured cops, local psychiatrist Jean is tired of her simple small town life and plans on leaving Citrus Springs for the city by setting her house for sale.
 But with the recent string of murders deterring a lot of her potential buyers and a new break in the case comes in the form of a lone survivor of another current family massacre, Jean is forced to stay and aid the cops in milking out any details of their culprit out of the girl, a task proven to be easier said than done.

-With more of its focus aimed at the dynamics between the townsfolk and the local authorities as they go about their days and nights contemplating about the murders, Citrus Springs was hardly a slasher (or horror in general) and instead was a lot more in common with made-for-TV drama thrillers.
+With more of its focus aimed at the dynamics between the townsfolk and the local authorities as they go about their days and nights contemplating about the murders, Citrus Springs (2016) is hardly a slasher (or horror in general), instead it's a lot more in common with made-for-TV drama thrillers.
 To be truthful, the closest moment it ever came to being a bodycounter flick was the single onscreen home invasion scene where an entire family gets brutally murdered by a balaclava-wearing loon.
-It was surprisingly unsettling with its simplicty, but the overly natural tone of the events to follow from the killings are what really got me watching this until the end, but likely to divide the attention of others.
+It's surprisingly unsettling with its simplicity, but the overly natural tone of the events to follow from the killings is what really got me watching this until the end, but it's also likely to divide its audience.

-Still, So what can I say about Citrus Springs?
-It was alright.
+Still, So what can I say about Citrus Springs (2016)?
+It's alright.
 Not the best but it certainly deserves a quick look if you have the time.
 Hardcore slasher and horror fans may try to stay away from this one but for those willing to try it, I say go for it!

 Bodycount: